 But in saying this, I have to add that I have a good opinion of Prestige Group and their buildings.
 I live in Bangalore; as an Architect I worked for a well known architectural firm that has designed many Prestige projects; and my parents live in a Prestige apartment.
 Prestige Group has consistently kept up a good standard in all their projects.
 But in the race aginst time, even the best tend to forget the big picture and worry only about deadlines or money.

 After the setback, the work naturally got delayed till the whole matter settled down.
 So eventually the deadlines could not be kept and a lot of money was spent.
-But the work is going on in full swing now and is nearing completion.
-Shown below is a photo taken in June 2009.
+But it eventually got completed.
+See the picture below.